mahedjaved/RefineDocuRAG/README.md

 ## Methodology

 * A simple implementation of a rag is used in this project.
-* This is available at : https://github.com/mahedjaved/ReactRAGpdf
+* Demo repo available at : https://github.com/mahedjaved/ReactRAGpdf
 * It is a Java-Spring-React based implementation of a rag based querying system.
 * This codebase will be improved step-by-step as the project progresses.